5argon/Firestorm/README.md

 - Managing index not supported.
 - Import/export data not supported.
 - No admin API supported.
 (Use a work around by creating a "super user" with all allowed permission for the Firestore instead of a real service account)
+- Ordering of a query is locked to **ascending**.
+When creating a composite index please use only ascending index.
+- `AddAsync` on the collection does not return the newly created document's reference but just the generated document ID.
+- Exception throwing is probably not so good.
+But I tried to bubble up the error from Google's message from JSON REST response download handler as much as possible.
+(You will at least see HTTP error code)

 Let's wait for the Unity SDK for those.
 (They are already all supported in regular C# Firestore SDK)